mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ### Show a professional passion for the problem domain

+ * You cannot being to be useful to solve a problem or look for oppurtunity if you don't really understand the domain you are working in to a sufficently deep level
  * You are a professional.
 You are paid well.
  * Be proactive, be curious
  * Delibertate discovery at the constraint/bottleneck